 Diatomaceous earth also makes it difficult for insects to eat and lay eggs.
 The product stays effective as long as the plant is dry.

 The dust should be protected from the wind and air.
-Any movement can render diatomaceous earth useless.
+Any movement can render the diatomaceous earth useless.

 Another alternative to Sevin dust is Kaolin clay.
 It is a natural mineral with insecticidal properties.
-Kaolin clay makes white powdery residue on the foliage of houseplants.
+Kaolin clay makes a white powdery residue on the foliage of houseplants.